Robbocj01/ProgrammingAssignment3/README.md

 2. Download the dataset if it does not alread exisit in the working directory

+          * Bullet list
-          Check if zip file has already been downloaded to the working directory Check if the contents of the zip file have been extracted
+          Check if zip file has already been downloaded to the working directory?
+          Check if the contents of the zip file have been extracted?